SBX/Mechanics

 • Basara guage spent increases based on how you block (standing < crouching < air)

-• IMPORTANT: you can use Perfect Guard and Instant Block together
+• IMPORTANT: You can use Perfect Guard and Instant Block together

 Instant Block